-You can set up a welcome banner that users see after they sign in to the video system's web interface or command line interface.
+You can set up a welcome banner that users see after they sign in to the device's web interface or command line interface.
 The banner can have multiple lines.

-The banner can for example contain information you need in order to get started, or things you must be aware of when setting up the system.
+The banner can for example contain information you need in order to get started, or things you must be aware of when setting up the device.